5 minute read

 code .

-• Direct result: a single-file flow such as rustc hello.rs worked for compilation, but it was a poor fit for the rust-analyzer + CodeLLDB walkthrough used in this post.
+• How to read this: the goal is to let VS Code recognize the Cargo project root.
+A single-file flow such as rustc hello.rs worked for compilation, but it was a poor fit for the rust-analyzer + CodeLLDB walkthrough used in this post.

 2. Installing rust-analyzer made debug entry much easier